 Overall, the TEF programme was highly effective at providing business training to diverse groups of participants and awarding funding in a timely manner.

-Programme beneficiaries show incredible enthusiasm for the programme and a unanimous in that it provides a valuable service to them and their communities.
+Programme beneficiaries show incredible enthusiasm for the programme and are unanimous that it provides a valuable service to them and their communities.
 TEF's efficacy comes from addressing some of the biggest barriers for prospective entrepreneurs-funding and knowledge.
-As the programme considers its future, it needs to focus on programme sustainability and policy advocacy and review the best ways to allocate funding.
+As the programme considers its future, it needs to focus on programme sustainability and policy advocacy and review best ways to allocate funding.

-Foundations for success
+Foundations for Success